ortizmauricio/LinuxServerConfiguration/README.md

 # Linux Server Configuration
 These are a set of instructions that specify how a Linux Server was deployed to host a Python web application with a PostgreSQL database, along with it's configurations.

+The actual source code for the application can be found here: https://github.com/ortizmauricio/shoecatalog

 The server was deployed using AWS LightSail.
 Software and packages used include:

 - PostgreSQL
 - Apache2